 Both routes lead to the Federal Pass Walking Track and it’s here the crowds start to thin out, leaving you with your own thoughts and the constant throb of cicadas.
 The trail runs around the edge of Pitts Amphitheatre, giving great views of Ruined Castle and your final camp for the night, Mount Solitary.

 The local indigenous people call the mountain ‘Korowal’ meaning ‘The Strong One’ and it’s easy to see why.
 The sandstone promontory juts out of the Jamison Valley, topping out at 950m above sea level and spreading 5km across the valley.
-It’s the only highland in the valley and is easily visible for kilometers around.
+It’s the only highland in the valley and is easily visible for kilometres around.

 Before you reach Mount Solitary, you pass Ruined Castle.
 A jumble of granite rocks standing proud of the surrounding sandstone.
 Stashing heavy packs at the bottom, it’s possible to climb the stone turrets and take in the 360º panoramic views.
 It also makes a great spot to stop for lunch before dropping into Cedar Gap and gathering yourself for the final assault.